tsmanner/terrasa-private/planning.md

 #### Chamber 2

 You enter a large chamber with a low ceiling, about 40' wide and 70' long.
-The center is dominated by an 8 by 8 grid of 5' by 5' tiles.
+The center is dominated by an 8 by 8 grid of 5' by 5' tiles, that alternate black and white.
 Written left to right on the floor in front of you, spaced 5' apart, are the letters a through h written in green.
 On the left wall, also spaced 5' apart, are the numbers 1 through 8, written in blue.
 If Gluteus tries to fly across, DC 15 DEX to make it (low ceiling) or to fall on a random square, triggering an effect.
-If he makes it across, the door is locked
+If he makes it across, the door is locked.

 Chessboard addressing with the numbers to indicate the safe squares.
 Blue for Y axis, Green for X axis.